mconlon17/vivo-pump/uf_examples/README.md

 attempt to represent all organizational detail at UF.
 Student organizations (more than 800) are not represented unless someone refers to the organization on their profile.
 All colleges, departments, centers and institutes are represented.

+## Sponsors

+UF maintains a list of sponsors of research, each with a unique UF sponsor ID.
+These are the FundingOrganizations of UF grants.
+A simple ingest prepares the sponsor data from the enterprise data provided by UF, and adds or updates sponsors in VIVO as needed.

 ## People

 UF adds people to its VIVO each week, based on a feed of position data from HR.
 UF employees are identified by UFID,